isralennon/MSAAI521/deliverables/Paper.md

 - Generate BEV at multiple resolutions
 - Capture both large vehicles and small pedestrians effectively
 - Hierarchical feature pyramid for BEV

+**Additional sensor data**
+- Incorporate Radar and Camera data
+- With a hybrid approach, detection of smaller objects can be improved from different perspectives
+- Since it would still be 2D processing, additional layers might not represent a significant cost increase

 **Temporal Fusion:**
 - Incorporate multiple LiDAR sweeps (sequential scans)